 +forward;cl_fov 110

-looks nice on widescreen.sv_player_collide_with_laser
+, it looks nice on widescreen.

 autoexec.cfg